Let's first understand ...

 C2.
 Do Customers Love You?

-The magic number to that is anything above 40% (I agree with David that it should be > 50% instead.)
-If this number exceeds 80%, then you have an amazing product-market fit.
-But if the number declines to 20% or below, then you don’t have it.
+The magic score is = 70% or more, then you have an amazing product-market fit.
+But if the number declines to 40% or below, then you don’t have it.
 It's that simple!

 What if you don't have a Product/Market Fit?